 I now turn to the second leg of the application seeking the extension of time to lodge the record of appeal.
 The application was duly supported by the applicant's affidavit dated 25.7.97.
-As in the previous case the application was strongly opposed by counsel for both respondents on the ground that no sufficient cause it shown for granting the extension.
+As in the previous case the application was strongly opposed by counsel for both respondents on the ground that no sufficient cause is shown for granting the extension.

 As stated earlier the notice of appeal was filed on 10.4.97.
 In his affidavit the applicant stated, and he was not contradicted, that on 5.5.97 he applied to the Registrar for copies of the proceedings and the same were supplied in two instalments, the last instalment having been supplied on 22.7.97.
 It is apparent that on the basis of that information the limitation period started to run on 22.7.97 when the last instalment was supplied, and in terms of rule 83 of the Court of Appeal Rules the appeal ought to have been instituted on or before 22.9.97.
 However, the applicant filed this application on 25.7.97.
+Obviously that was precature and misconceived; he should have spent his time processing the record of appeal rather than processing the application.